Payture/CSharp-Payture-official/README.md

 ## Last Step - Send request <a id="sendRequest" ></a>
 After transaction is expanded you can send request to the Payture server via one of two methods:
 * ProcessOperation(); - this is sync method.
-The executed thread will be block while waiting response from the server - return the PaytureResponse object
+The executed thread will be block while waiting response from the server - return the PaytureResponse object.
-* ProcessOperationAsync(); - this async method, return Task<PaytureResponse> object;
+* ProcessOperationAsync(); - this async method, return Task<PaytureResponse> object.

 ## Base Types <a id="baseTypes"></a>: